DevSecOps Engineer Roles & Responsibilities

 DevSecOps is a rather complex practice that integrates three distinct areas of information technology: Development, security and operations.

-DevSecOps is a collaborative framework where security is placed at the forefront in developing applications and handling entire network operations.
+DevSecOps is a collaborative framework that places security at the forefront in developing applications and handling entire network operations.
 At its core, it underlines the importance of automation in improving and securing the software development cycle.

-As a tactical methodology for a seamless, secured, and optimized IT infrastructure, companies need experts to keep up with the competition and stay ahead of threats.
+As a tactical methodology for a seamless, secure, and optimized IT infrastructure, companies require experts to stay ahead of the competition and anticipate emerging threats.
 This is where DevSecOps engineers bring their expertise to the table.

 What is a DevSecOps Engineer?